harmonicalchemy/modular-emacs/README.md

 ### Current Status:

 > **Note:** Skip to **[Start Here:](#start-here)** if you just need to get this going now. :trollface:

+#### 2020 June 27:

+Updated the docs...
+Added a new section below about installing fonts for use with Modular Emacs, and also created a how-to doc for you to follow along to get that important task done...

 #### 2020 June 16: